-Investigation met5 has leaded to indication of mechanism of half-chaos obsrved in met4 - it is semimodularity based on majority of ice, i.e. nodes, which not change their state.
+Investigation met 5 has leaded to indication of mechanism of half-chaos observed in met 4 - it is semimodularity based on majority of ice, i.e. nodes, which not change their state.
 It is not the modularity, because it not base on density of connections.
 In the ice there are isolated lakes of activity, called semimodules.
 Such state of system with chaotic parameters (random system with these parameters is chaotic), based on semimodularity, is called semimod.
 It is a particular variant of half-chaos.
 In met6 half-chaos occur to be wider term than semimod.
 After chaotic change semimod vanish without change of node function (except small ini, later X and S experiments).
-Kauffman shows practically identical view for random systems near phase transition between order and chaos, mostly in ordered phase and call it liquid, These both system states differ substantially, because in ordered phase the damage explosions to Derrida level of chaotic equilibrium are exceptional but in semimod such the explosion are natural and typically state majority of events.
-Semimod may be compared to overheated liquid easily changing to gas which in Kauffman approach represents chaos.
+Kauffman shows practically identical view for random systems near phase transition between order and chaos, mostly in ordered phase and calls it liquid.
+These both system states differ substantially, because in ordered phase the damage explosions to Derrida level of chaotic equilibrium are exceptional but in semimod such the explosion are natural and typically state majority of events.
+Semimod may be compared to overheated liquid easily changing to gas which in Kauffman approach represents chaos, or supercooling also, because lakes often freeze.
 System in semimod is simultaneously ordered and chaotic because both these form of reaction on small disturbance are present in similar scale.
 Famous thesis "life on the edge of chaos and order" get another meaning than for random systems.
 Living objects cannot be modelled as random systems, especially in aspect of stability, because just for stability natural selection accumulates changes.
 Semimod is more adequate for life description than area near phase transition between order and chaos of random systems.
-Explosion to chaos correctly models death of living object, without this mechanism of natural selection not works, but just this mechanism seems to be base of life definition.
+Explosion to chaos correctly models death of living object, without this elimination mechanism of natural selection does not work, but just this mechanism seems to be base of life definition.
+Small change receives here a natural definition based on damage size distribution, retains semimod and system identity, then evolution can go on.
+This simplify definition of basic Darwinian mechanism.

-Mechanism of semimod was observed as effect of accumulation of small changes starting from point attractor.
+Mechanism of semimod was observed as an effect of accumulation of small changes starting from point attractor.
 As was above mentioned, it bases on semimodules separated by ice.
-Presence of semimod was proved, we may to say, that we understand its mechanism and results, but there is no proof, that just the semimod is the main base of stability and the cause, that small changes does not lead out of it.
-Controlled constructing of the semimod as the only change from random state and showing, that it similarly keep stability can be such the proof.
+Presence of semimod was proved, it seems, that all important elements of semimod were taken and we understand its mechanism and results, but there is no proof, that just the semimod is the main base of stability and the cause, that small changes does not lead out of it.
+Controlled constructing of the semimod as the only change from random state and showing, that it similarly keep stability, can be such the proof.